mikonprog/hackerrank/README.md

 Download or Clone project from GitHub

-Open preferrably on an IDEA.
+Open preferably on an IDEA.

 ```
 Give the example